mmozeiko/build-mesa/README.md

 Automatic builds of [mesa][] OpenGL & Vulkan implementations for Windows (x86, x64, arm64).

-Builds are linked **statically** to their dependencies, just place necessary dll file(s) next to your exe.
+Builds are **static** linked to their dependencies, just place necessary dll file(s) next to your exe.

 # Download